Interferon Gamma-1b (By injection)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart failure or heart rhythm problems, low blood cell counts or bone marrow depression, or seizures or other nervous system problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart failure, heart rhythm problems, heart disease, or seizures or other problems with the nervous system.
+Tell your doctor if you are allergic to latex

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.